quicwg/multipath/draft-ietf-quic-multipath.md

 the path is or will be not usable anymore, e.g. in case of a mobility event.
 The PATH_ABANDON frame therefore recommends to the receiver that no packets should be sent on that path anymore.
-In addition, the RETIRE_CONNECTION_ID frame is used indicate to the receiving peer that the sender will not send any packets associated to the Connection ID used on that path anymore.
+In addition, the MP_RETIRE_CONNECTION_ID frame is used indicate to the receiving peer that the sender will not send any packets associated to the Connection ID used on that path anymore.
 The receiver of a PATH_ABANDON frame MAY also send